 - Fill your skillet with some warm water and set the temperature to “WARM”.

-- Fill glass jars, coffee mugs, or ramekins with the confectionery coating wafers.
+- Fill glass jars, coffee mugs, or ramekins with some candy melts.

 - Place the jars in the water-filled skillet.